- Best corner TV mount

-Last Updated on June 8, 2022 by Johann Holsinger
+Last Updated on July 3, 2025 by Johann Holsinger

 Can you actually mount your TV in a corner?

-With full-motion, you’ll be able to position and secure your TV in a corner and remove those annoying glares out of the way by being able to adjust the screen position, while decluttering the corner of your room from an obstructive cabinet.
+With full motion, you’ll be able to position and secure your TV in a corner and remove those annoying glares out of the way by being able to adjust the screen position, while decluttering the corner of your room from an obstructive cabinet.

-A full-motion corner wall mount allows you to tilt, swivel, level, extend and adjust the height of your TV while being securely fastened into the corner of your room.
+A full-motion corner wall mount allows you to tilt, swivel, level, extend, and adjust the height of your TV while being securely fastened into the corner of your room.

 We’ll give you our top pick for the best corner TV mount and everything you need to know about these mounts and the alternatives.